Sijibomii/exch/README 2.md

   }
 }

+When there's a new trade, all lister get a ws message {
+ ref: :uuid.uuid4(),
+  op: "MARKET-UPDATE--NEW-TRADE",
+  data: {
+    side:
+    operation:
+    volume:
+    seq_num:
+    price:
+  }
+}

 write login for listening to udate for a ticker. i.e user session can send its id to ticker session so it get sent update from tickersession

+TODO:
+CONNECT RUST TO RABBITMQ AND LISTEN OR SEND MESSAGES AS APPROPRATE HOW DOES BALANCE GET REDUCED ON CANCLE?